Anthem Medicare Advantage Review (2026): Pros & Cons

 Anthem Member Benefits

-• Dental and vision coverage: Anthem covers routine dental care with two cleanings, one exam and X-rays annually.
+• Dental and vision coverage: Anthem covers two cleanings and one dental exam annually, plus X-rays.
 Anthem also covers fillings, bridges and dentures on certain plans.
 Vision benefits cover one eye exam per year.
 Eyeglass or contact lens allowances are available through Anthem.
 Preventive dental and vision services cost $0 on many Anthem plans.

 • Hearing services: Anthem covers annual hearing exams and hearing aid fittings.
 Anthem's network providers offer hearing aid benefits with allowance amounts that vary by plan.

-• Anthem Benefits Prepaid Card: Anthem gives you a flex card with monthly or quarterly allowances for over-the-counter health products, healthy foods and utility bills.
+• Anthem Benefits Prepaid Card: Anthem gives you a flex card loaded with a monthly or quarterly allowance for over-the-counter health products and qualifying household expenses including utilities.
 Allowances reload each period based on your Anthem plan.
 Unused amounts don't roll over.
 The card works at participating pharmacies and retail locations.

 • SilverSneakers fitness program: Anthem adds SilverSneakers membership at no extra cost.
 Access thousands of participating gyms and fitness centers nationwide plus virtual workout classes and the SilverSneakers GO mobile app through Anthem.

 • 24/7 telehealth services: Anthem's LiveHealth Online connects you with doctors virtually through phone or video.
 Virtual visits through Anthem cost the same as in-office appointments for primary care and specialist consultations.
-Anthem covers routine follow-ups, prescription refills and behavioral health appointments.
+Anthem covers routine follow-ups and prescription refills, plus behavioral health appointments

-• Transportation assistance: Anthem provides an annual allowance on certain plans for one-way trips to medical appointments, pharmacies and plan-approved locations.
+• Transportation assistance: Anthem provides an annual allowance on certain plans for one-way trips to medical appointments and pharmacies, including plan-approved locations.
 Coverage varies by Anthem plan.

 • Meal delivery after hospitalization: Anthem provides up to seven days of home-delivered meals following discharge from a hospital or skilled nursing facility on certain plans to aid recovery transitions at no copay.